 With improved regulation and processing, our ability to focus, think, and engage successfully in social situations also improves.

 iLs has a global effect on the brain and central nervous system, influencing the following systems and their function: auditory, visual, vestibular (balance and coordination), motor, cognitive (thinking and reasoning) and emotional.
 As a result, it is successfully applied to a wide variety of conditions:

-- Academics – Building the skills which enable success in school: attention, visual and auditory processing, memory, self-expression, social skills
+- Learning - Building the skills which enable success in school: attention, reading, visual and auditory processing, memory, self-expression, social skills

 - Performance Optimization - Improving processing speed and timing (athletics), creativity and imagination (arts and business), self–esteem and self-confidence (personal development)

-- Neuro-Developmental – Achieving therapeutic goals related to emotional and behavioral regulation, sensory processing, communication and social skills; examples: Autism, Down Syndrome, Cerebral Palsy
+- Neuro-Developmental, ASD – Achieving therapeutic goals related to emotional and behavioral regulation, sensory processing, communication and social skills; examples: Autism, Down Syndrome, Cerebral Palsy

 - Psychological/Emotional – Improving attention, emotional balance and vitality

 - Rehabilitation – Recovering energy and skills related to language, movement and cognitive function (memory, organization, planning) after a stroke or head injury